Odd but Error-Free FastTwoSum: More General Conditions for FastTwoSum as an Error-Free Transformation for Faithful Rounding Modes: Related Work

 \section{Related Work}

 In this section, we discuss prior work in the literature that have also explored EFT guarantees for FastTwoSum under various faithful rounding modes.
-Assuming $x - a \in \mathbb{F}$, Jeannerod \etal establish that FastTwoSum is an EFT under all faithful rounding modes if the real sum $a+b$ is exactly representable in twice the available precision~\cite{jeannerod:fts-revisited:arith:2025}.
-Jeannerod \etal propose $a \in \ulp(b)\mathbb{Z}$ and $e_{a} - e_{b} \le p$ as sufficient conditions for this property.
-The conditions in Theorem~\ref{theorem:faith-1} and~\ref{theorem:faith-2} also ensure that $a+b$ is exactly representable in $2p$-bits.
-Moreover, operands that satisfy $e_{a} - e_{b} \le p$ must adhere to the condition $b \in 2u^{2} \cdot \ufp(a)\mathbb{Z}$.
-Accordingly, Theorem~\ref{theorem:faith-2} ensures $x+y = a + b$ for any operands that meet the conditions from~\cite{jeannerod:fts-revisited:arith:2025}.
-Theorem~\ref{theorem:faith-2} also guarantees EFTs for operands that would be excluded by the bound $e_{a} - e_{b} \le p$ (\eg, $a = 2^{p}$ and $b = 2^{-1}$).
+Jeannerod and Zimmermann propose $a \in \ulp(b)\mathbb{Z}$ and $e_{a} - e_{b} \le p$ as sufficient conditions for ensuring FastTwoSum is an EFT under all faithful rounding modes~\cite[Theorem 2] {jeannerod:fts-revisited:arith:2025}.
+Operands that satisfy $e_{a} - e_{b} \le p$ must adhere to the condition $b \in 2u^{2} \cdot \ufp(a)\mathbb{Z}$.
+Accordingly, Theorem~\ref{theorem:faith-2} of this paper ensures $x+y = a + b$ for any operands that meet the conditions from~\cite[Theorem 2]{jeannerod:fts-revisited:arith:2025}.
+Theorem~\ref{theorem:faith-2} of this paper also guarantees EFTs for operands that would be excluded by the bound $e_{a} - e_{b} \le p$ (\eg, $a = 2^{p}$ and $b = 2^{-1}$).
 As such, our conditions are applicable to a larger set of operands than those addressed by previous works.

+In~\cite[Theorems 9, 10, 11]{jeannerod:fts-revisited:arith:2025}, Jeannerod and Zimmermann establish that when $a \in \ulp(b)\mathbb{Z}$ but $e_{a} - e_{b} > p$, FastTwoSum under directed rounding modes produces a faithful rounding of $a+b$ for a format with twice the current available precision (\eg, $x+y = \rz_{2p}(a+b)$).
+These theorems signify that FastTwoSum under directed rounding modes is an EFT if $a \in \ulp(b)\mathbb{Z}$ and the real sum is exactly representable in $2p$-bits of precision.
+Our conditions in Theorem~\ref{theorem:faith-2} ensure that $a+b$ is exactly representable in $2p$-bits and thus guarantee EFTs for directed rounding modes under the same circumstances as~\cite[Theorems 9, 10, 11]{jeannerod:fts-revisited:arith:2025}.